 What are we seeking to achieve?

-We are looking for creative and collaborative approaches to practical issues and are interested in fresh thinking and disruptive innovation.
-The focus of the groups will be on knowledge exchange - sharing information and best practice between institutions and beyond.
+The groups provide an opportunity for colleagues to explore creative and collaborative approaches to practical issues with the aim of fostering fresh thinking and disruptive innovation.
+The focus of the groups is on knowledge exchange - sharing information and best practice between institutions and beyond.
 Members are invited to bring their ideas and experience to a shared conversation about the future of academic and research libraries.

 - Membership: open to all staff at member institutions who are interested in actively engaging in a conversation about the future.

-- Leadership: The groups will be self-directing and self-organising.
+- Leadership: The groups are self-directing and self-organising.
 Initial appointments of two co-convenors have been made for each group, but ultimately the leadership of the groups will be passed over to its members.
-SCONUL will seek a secretary for each group from among initial members.
-Each group will have a formal link to the relevant SCONUL strategy group and will have support from that group.
-It will be up to each group to decide on priorities and set the agenda, but we ask each group to put on one event each year for the broader membership and to present an annual report to the SCONUL AGM.
+Each group has a formal link to the relevant SCONUL strategy group and will have support from that group.
+It will be up to each group to decide on priorities and set the agenda, but we have asked each group to put on one event each year for the broader membership and to present an annual report to the SCONUL AGM.

-- Collaboration: Group members will be expected to act in the broad interest of the SCONUL community and to work together as a team to achieve the objectives of the CIG.
+- Collaboration: Group members are expected to act in the broad interest of the SCONUL community and to work together as a team to achieve the objectives of the CIG.
 Members should be mindful of any potential conflicts of interest and to declare these as appropriate.